 Tertiary packaging: It refers to the type of packaging used when the product needs to be handled in bulk or shipped.
 Examples include barrels, containers and edge protectors.

 Primary packaging, specifically glass and plastic container systems, plays a pivotal role in the protection of the therapy product contained within, from a number of environmental factors.
 Additionally, it is responsible for maintaining the stability of the product throughout its entire lifecycle.
 The container must be compatible with the manufacturing process of cell therapies.
-The below figure represents the three most common product containers specifically used for cell therapies.
+The below figure represents the three most common product containers specifically used in the cell therapy packaging market.

 Secondary packaging is used to protect the primary packaging and keep the label intact under critical environmental conditions.
 This type of packaging uses cartons and metal cassettes to cover cryopreserved vials and bags containing cell therapy products.
 Secondary packages are designed to fit into specific racking systems used in cell therapy liquid nitrogen (LN2) shipping containers.
 These LN2 packages have different neck diameters and payload volumes that vary according to suppliers.
-In addition, dry vapor shippers, Styrofoam boxes (specially designed for cell therapies), coolers are also used as secondary packaging solutions.
+In addition, dry vapor shippers, Styrofoam boxes (specially designed for cell therapies), coolers are also used in the secondary cell therapy packaging market.

 Process of packaging cell therapies is different from that of other biologics and small molecule therapeutics owing to the differences in their production, storage, shipping and end use.
 Some of the key factors to be considered during cell therapy packaging include: